 During pigging operation space is required to convey the pigging tool close to the barrel, above the barrel for vertical launchers and receivers.
 Space requirement is more critical when pigging with smart tools due to their size.
-Usually pig tool manufacturer specify the minimum area required for pigging operation.
-Also the handling area should also take into consideration the radius require for safe operation of the pig trap end closure.
+Usually, pig tool manufacturer specifies the minimum area required for pigging operation.
+Also, the handling area should also take into consideration the radius required for the safe operation of the pig trap end closure.

 4.2.4 Bend Radius

-This a major factor that affect pigging when smart pigs are used.
+This a major factor that affects pigging when smart pigs are used.
 Smart pigs are longer than conventional cleaning and batching pigs.
-They are flexible to navigate pipeline bends, however there is limitation in their flexibility as they can only pass through bends wit radius large enough.
-Usually 5D bends provide passage for medium pipeline size pigging tools however there are pipeline built with 3D bends and even 1.5D elbows.
+They are flexible to navigate pipeline bends, however, there is a limitation in their flexibility as they can only pass through bends wit radius large enough.
+Usually, 5D bends provide passage for medium pipeline size pigging tools however there are pipeline built with 3D bends and even 1.5D elbows.
 It is therefore very necessary that a selected pigging tool must effectively navigate through all the pipeline bends.

 Also during pipeline planning the bend used should be properly selected to ensure that it can allow the passage of the selected pig tool.